brainglobe/brainrender-docs/autogenerated-docs/docs/brainrender/morphology/visualise.md

 - dictionary or list of dictionary with actors for different neuron parts

-:param self: instance of brainrender scene to use to render neurons
+:param self: instance of brainrender Scene to use to render neurons

-:param neurons: str, list, dict.  file(s) with neurons data or list of
+:param neurons: str, list, dict.
+File(s) with neurons data or list of
     rendered neurons.

-:param display_axon, display_dendrites: if set to false the
+:param display_axon, display_dendrites: if set to False the
     corresponding neurite is not rendered

-:param color: default none.  can be:
+:param color: default None.
+Can be:

-- none: each neuron is colored according to the default color
+- None: each neuron is colored according to the default color

-- color: rbg, hex etc.  if a single color is passed all neurons will have that color
+- color: rbg, hex etc. If a single color is passed all neurons will have that color

 - cmap: str with name of a colormap: neurons are colored based on